arthurbfrancisco/reading-notes/read04.md

 ## Semantic Element
 Semantic elements in websites are like special containers that help organize different parts of a page based on their purpose.
 Imagine a newspaper, where you have sections like headlines, articles, and images.
 In a similar way, these containers help us create meaningful sections on a web page, making it easier for both people and computers to understand the layout and the purpose of each part.

+Semantic elements in websites are like special containers that help organize different parts of a page based on their purpose.
+Imagine a newspaper, where you have sections like headlines, articles, and images.
+In a similar way, these containers help us create meaningful sections on a web page, making it easier for both people and computers to understand the layout and the purpose of each part.

+For example, there's a container called "article" that we can use to group together content that forms a complete story or topic, like a news article or a blog post.
+Using these special containers helps keep the web page organized, making it easier to find and understand information for everyone.